 Begin the day with a visit to the magnificent 16th-century Matsumoto Castle, also known as 'Crow Castle', due to its intense black exterior.
 You will have to remove your shoes before walking along some of the wooden floors and there are some steep wooden steps to reach certain areas.
+From the coach parking to castle, it is around 15 minutes walk on flat road.
 Next, head to a miso house and learn about the process of making this famous Japanese seasoning.
 After lunch, visit a sake brewery and enjoy a tipple or two!
 There will be some free time this afternoon to further explore Matsumoto.